How To Make Your Own Brand – Step-by-Step?

 How To Set Up Company Branding?

-3. Choose the name of your company.
+3. Choose the name of your company that will resonate with your target customer

-6. Design the logo.
+6. Design the logo

 7. Apply your branding to your whole company.